OctopusDeploy/blog/blog/2023-03/inside-devops-stephen-shamakian/index.md

 *Stephen*: It’s been a while since I read it, but I loved The Phoenix Project.
 I still recall a lot of what they talked about in that book day-to-day on the job.

-**As we are building a DevOps community, what is one thing about you that might surprise us?**
+**As we're building a DevOps community, what is one thing about you that might surprise us?**

 *Stephen*: I am an avid learner of rocket systems, especially SpaceX and NASA-related rockets and ships.
 I try never to miss a launch as it’s such a fascinating process.
 It kind of reminds me of application deployments!